School of Nursing

 - Sept., Jan. & May start dates, plus midterm starts

-*Time to completion may vary by student, depending on individual progress, credits transferred, and other factors.
+*Time to completion may vary by student, depending on individual progress, traditional vs. accelerated pathway, credits transferred and other factors.

 AGNP Clinical Intensive